-Criterion 15: All surfactants and organic ingredients must be readily biodegradable in accordance with AS 4351, relevant OECD tests, or shown on the most recent DID list (Part A), found at https://ec.europa.eu/environment/ecolabel/documents/DID%20List%20PART%20A%202016%20FINAL.pdf http://ec.europa.eu/environment/ecolabel/documents/did_list/didlist_part a_en.pdf, as readily biodegradable (R).
+Criterion 17: All surfactants must be readily biodegradable in accordance with relevant OECD tests, or shown on the most recent DID list (Part A), as readily biodegradable (R).

-In the case that numerous ingredients are not reported on the DID list, the product may be tested as a whole to AS 4351 or a relevant OECD test.
+In the case that numerous ingredients are not reported on the DID list, the product may be tested as a whole to a relevant OECD test (test no. 301 A-F OECD guidelines for testing of chemicals or other equivalent testing methods).